makrai/notes/smith19-contextual-word-reprs-intro-02.06006.md

 # 7 What’s Next

 * apply variations on contextual word vectors to new problems
-* variations on the learning methods.
-For example, finetuning
+* variations on the learning methods
 * settings where relatively little supervision
   * low-resource genres and languages
   * characterize the generalizations that these methods are (not) learning in linguistic terms; see for example Goldberg (2019)